Liberal Christians: Hell does not exist as a place of punishment. All

 from the Zoroastrian religion, some later Jewish writers saw the faithful being

-resurrected and leading long lives in a purified earth before dying a second time.
+resurrected and living many years in a purified earth before dying a second time.
 After

-the Greek invasion, the Jews picked up the Hellenistic concept that some individuals will
+the Greek invasion, some Jewish parties picked up the Hellenistic concept that some individuals will

 go to Heaven for eternal reward, while the rest go to Hell for eternal punishment.
 The

-book of Daniel, from the 2nd century BCE, and the Christian Scriptures from the 1st and
+book of Daniel, which most liberals believe was written by an anonymous author in the early 2nd century BCE, and the Christian Scriptures from the 1st and

 2nd century CE describe this Hell.
 It is pictured as either a place of annihilation, where